 Appointments: (310) 825-0867

 Information: (310) 206-6581

 Ask O.M.I. about how to schedule an in-home screening and/or scheduled screenings anywhere in the U.S.

 What are Some Other Names by Which GNE Myopahy is Known?

 It is officially now known as GNE Myopathy, which has been named after the affected gene.
 Previously, it was widely known as HIBM (Hereditary Inclusion Body Myopathy), but it has also been known as:

 IBM2 – Inclusion Body Myopathy-Type 2

-If you have been recently diagnosed with GNE Myopathy, you are likely afraid; but fortunately you are not alone.
-It’s not uncommon to be overwhelmed with such a diagnosis.
+If you have been recently diagnosed with GNE Myopathy, more commonly known as HIBM, you may be overwhelmed and afraid; but fortunately you are not alone.
 There are many organizations, and patients support groups that offer appropriate assistance.
 Please see the list of resources for groups and organizations that may be helpful to you.